 How to sell a large amount of Bitcoin

-If you’re looking to sell a large amount of Bitcoin, such as US$50,000 (approximately IDR700,775,000) or more, conducting the transaction through an ordinary crypto exchange may not be the best way to go about it.
-Not only may there not be sufficient liquidity on a traditional exchange, resulting in slower processing times, but you’ll also need to battle “slippage” – which is when a large market sell order eats through the available buy orders, resulting in a price drop.
+If you’re looking to sell a large amount of Bitcoin, such as US$50,000 (approximately IDR700,775,000) or more, conducting the transaction through an ordinary crypto exchange may not be the best way to go about it, because there may not be sufficient liquidity on a traditional exchange.
+This can result in slower processing times or “slippage” – which is when a large market sell order eats through the available buy orders, resulting in a price drop.

 The transaction limits on these exchanges may also be too low for your needs, so anyone looking to sell a large amount of Bitcoin should consider an over-the-counter (OTC) trade.
 OTC trades are those that take place away from a conventional, regulated exchange, and they offer a simpler and more cost-effective way to buy and sell large amounts of Bitcoin.

 There’s no such thing as a best way to sell Bitcoin for everyone, because what works well for one person might not necessarily be a good fit for the next.
 Instead, it’s all about working out which option is the right choice for you.
 You can do this by asking yourself a few important questions:

 Do you want to sell Bitcoin for IDR or another cryptocurrency?

 How quickly do you want to sell your Bitcoin?

 Are you willing to accept a price well below the market rate, or do you want to negotiate the best price possible?

 If selling for IDR, how do you want to receive payment?

 This should help you decide how you want to sell your Bitcoin, and you can then figure out which platform has all the features you need.
 When comparing your options, make sure you consider:

 Price.
 How does the exchange rate you’ll get compare to those offered by other platforms?